Ev2geny/evbeantools/docs/sing_curr_conv.md

 2024-01-03 price BTC  40000 USD
 ```

-Between January 1 and January 3, the net worth in this ledger changes from 20,000 USD to 40,000 USD, even though there is no recorded Income.
-This arises because the BTC was purchased at half its market price (which, by the way, raises questions about some potential shady financial operations).
+Between January 1 and January 3, the net worth in this ledger changes from 20,000 USD to 40,000 USD, despite no recorded income.
+This occurs because the BTC was purchased for half its market value (which, by the way, raises questions about some potential shady financial operations).

 Once again, there is no  **beanquery** query to explain this gain in an Income Statement-like report.

-## How Does the Single Currency Converter (SCC) Solve This?
+## How Does the **sing_curr_conv** solve This?

 The **sing_curr_conv** utility converts the original ledger into a new ledger, where:

 - All transactions are converted into a target currency using the exchange rate applicable on the date of each transaction.
 - Additional postings are inserted to record **hidden gains**.
-- For every price change, an "unrealized gains" transaction is inserted, reflecting the same increase in Assets and Liabilities as the price change.
+- For every price change, an "unrealized gains" transaction is inserted, reflecting the same increase in Assets and Liabilities as the price change would cause.
 All unrealized gains transactions follow the double-entry accounting principle and balance to zero:
   - Some postings go to **Assets** and/or **Liabilities** account(s).
   - Other postings go to **Income:UnrealizedGains:\<Target Currency>:\<Changed Currency>** (the exact account name is configurable).